Palpung Sherabling Monastery: Where Stillness Finds You

 If you enjoy the monastery and are drawn to slow, meaningful travel, choose accommodation that matches that rhythm.

-As travellers who’ve lived in Bir for over a decade, our private villa — Moonshine Villa — is designed for people who appreciate:
+As travellers who’ve lived in Bir for over a decade, our little hill resort — Moonshine Villa — is designed for people who appreciate:

-Heated pool / hot-air pool (rare in Bir!)
+Heated pool and cold pool (rare in Bir!)

 Large, open spaces surrounded by nature